stackhpc/ansible-slurm-appliance/docs/filesystems.md

 and running a [site-specific image](image-build.md) with `manila` included in the Packer `inventory_groups` variable.

+TODO: See if I want to change this!
 For older versions the current Ceph-provided GPG key may not be correct and disabling the GPG check may be necessary using something like: